DanChurchill/regression_project_zillow/README.md

 - Location was the largest driver of tax value, followed by square footage

-- I attempted to create a function that created a dictionary of models trained for each of the most popular FIPS
+- I attempted to create a function that created a dictionary of models trained for each of the most popular tracts
     - Consolidating results and evaluating proved too difficult to implement in the time given

 [[Back to top](#top)]